Construction of the Drathgelflechtschurzen (mesh space armour).

-The middle mesh panel looks a little out of alignment in the pic below, but that is due to the rails being dry fitted to the hull.
+The middle spaced armour panel looks a little out of alignment in the pic below, but that is due to the rails being dry fitted to the hull.

 Rather than attaching the tubular rail brackets to the upper hull as instructed, I employed a similar method as I had with a previous Dragon Ausf J kit.
 As the connection point on the bracket requires additional work to get it to sit cleanly in the tubular rail cut-out, I reckoned it a whole lot easier to get a cleaner connection by attaching the brackets to the rail first.
 Checking as I cleaned up each bracket that it was the correct fitment to the hull, I ended up with a sub-assembly that I could test fit to both upper hull and track guard, to assure it all aligned correctly.
 I then dry fitted both rail and bracket assemblies, so they fully cured overnight in exactly the right position.

-The mesh panels themselves are in photoetch with predrilled holes to align perfectly to the lower plastic brackets.
+The spaced armour panels themselves are in photoetch with predrilled holes to align perfectly to the lower plastic brackets.
 Plastic is used again to represent the upper brackets.
 These are as thin as you could possibly expect the mouldings to be without being overly fragile.
-The PE panel weave pattern looks really good, and they are convincingly thin.
+The PE panel weave pattern looks pretty accurate, and they are convincingly thin.
 The upper brackets attach to shallow cut-outs on the top of the mesh panel so as to align with the cut-outs on the tubular rail.
 Each panel is framed on the outside, represented by PE strips with bolt head detail.
 These then line up and are fixed to the outside framework of each panel.
-TBH most of the work during these steps involves cleaning up all the PE strips as they are very thin and prone to bending.
+TBH most of the work during these steps involves cleaning up the PE strips and they are very thin and prone to bending.

 The two lower plastic brackets fit through the mesh panel precut holes from behind and are fixed to PE locking strips on the outside, which is nice and simple to achieve.
 The last step is to add the upper rail brackets to the top of the panels.

-Compared to both Dragon and Border kits I built in an earlier blog, I think RFM have improved on both the engineering and the materials used for these mesh screens.
+Compared to both the Dragon and Border Ausf J kit's I built in an earlier blog, I think RFM have improved on both the engineering and the materials used for these mesh screens.
 Parts fitment is superb, and the scale appearance looks very convincing.

 No comments: